 - Gardening Resources

 Greening of the City project in Ulaanbaatar, Mongolia

-As part of the Denver Sister City’s delegation to Ulaanbaatar, Mongolia in September 2013, Denver Botanic Gardens will send three representatives to participate in the “Greening of the City” Summit.
-As part of this summit, we will offer a one-day workshop to local authorities, university students and faculty and other interested parties in the following areas:
+As part of the Denver Sister City’s delegation to Ulaanbaatar, Mongolia in September 2013, Denver Botanic Gardens sent three representatives to participate in the “Greening of the City” Summit.
+As part of this summit, we offered a one-day workshop to local authorities, university students and faculty and other interested parties in the following areas:

 - Development of a landscape master plan to guide horticultural growth of Ulaanbaatar

 Denver Botanic Gardens will assist with the realization of the vision of the “National Garden Park” of Ulaanbaatar through a master planning process.
 This will be in keeping with the resolutions No. 2/06 and 2/07 aimed at building the “National Garden Park” on 1,280 hectare land along Tulul River in the territories on Bayanzurkh District with the overall goal of improving the health and safety of the citizens of Ulaanbaatar, mitigating air pollution in the city and increasing green facilities.

 - Development of a local botanic garden